XSockets/XSockets.NET-4.0/README.md

  - Support for RPC (as a complement or replacement for pub/sub)
  - Multiplexing over several controllers on one connection
  - Owin Support
- - Clients for iOS (MonoTouch), Android (MonoDroid), C# that all use full-duplex/bi-directional communication
+ - Clients for iOS (MonoTouch), Android (MonoDroid) and NETMF that all use full-duplex/bi-directional communication
  - Synchron communication so that you can wait for the result from a controller method
  - IMessage replace ITextArgs and IBinaryArgs, much easier and better binary support
  - Binary support to any method in a controller (just like any object)